Volodymyr Flys

 Upon his return to Lviv in 1957, Flys continued studying under Roman Simovych, graduating in 1961.
 That same year, Flyss taught composition and music at the M. Lysenko State Conservatory and was influential in the development of contemporary Ukrainian music.
 He composed mainly choral works.
 His notable students include composers Bohdana Frolyak and Hanna Havrylets'.

-Flys died in 1987 from an illness.
+Flys died in 1987 in Lviv from an illness.
 He was unmarried and childless.